marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

     That's exactly it!
 A huge mouth that can easily swallow a gnome whole!
 ```

 The king shudders a little bit then lets out a big sigh of relief.
-He runs back into the room, rummages for something, and another could be heard from the inside.
+He runs back into the room, rummages for something, and another voice can be heard from the inside.

 ```
     KING GNERKLI